 The following is a brief eight-step summary of the home-buying process in the Commonwealth of Massachusetts.
 Use the links in the following summary to obtain in-depth information about specific home-buying topics about how to buy a home in the Greater Boston area and throughout Massachusetts.

 Step 1: Assemble Your Team — Your real estate buyer agent will be the quarterback of your home-buying team.
 Not all real estate agents are the same and not all real estate agents are 100 percent loyal to homebuyers.
 You should consider an exclusive buyer agent.
-Take the time to set up an in-person meeting to meet an experienced buyer agent.
+Take the time to set up an in-person meeting to interview a dedicated buyer agent.

 Your buyer agent can discuss loan programs, including first-time home buyer programs, and recommend a mortgage professional who will provide you with a free mortgage loan pre-approval letter from.
 Your buyer agent also can recommend a real estate lawyer to review contracts and explain legal matters.
 Later in the process you might want a recommendation for a home inspector (see below) and an insurance agent.

 Besides letting you know how much of a home you can afford, the pre-approval process is a good time to ask questions about what additional documentation you will need before you will obtain a loan commitment (see below).
 In addition, you'll need a pre-approval letter in order to make an offer on a home.

 Step 3: The Home Search — Any licensed real estate agent should be able to provide you access to the multiple listing service (MLS).
 The time it takes to find a home varies for homebuyers.
 Some find a home they want to make an offer on after seeing just a few houses and others may see 10-20 homes.
 Narrowing down where you want to live and the type of home you want will make for a more efficient home search.